Soumya-Ranjan-Mohanty-Tech/CS50-Intro-to-Cybersecurity-2/README.md

 You log into Gmail.

-Google stores a session cookie.----------Google creates (sets) the cookie, but your browser stores it.
+**Google stores a session cookie.----------Google creates (sets) the session identifier/authentication token and the cookie in Set-Cookie HTTP response header to browser, but the browser stores it. -----------------------In future requests to Google, your browser automatically sends the cookie back in a Cookie HTTP request header.**

 Now Google remembers: